wmo-im/wis2box-training/documentation/docs/index.md

 - wis2box core functions:
     - sending data
     - registering as a WIS2 Node
+    - subscribing to a Global Broker
-    - downloading data from broker
+    - downloading data from a Global Cache or other WIS2 Nodes
-    - monitoring operations
+    - monitoring wis2box operations

 ## Training schedule